EsmeKnight/EsmeKnight/README.md

 - 👋 Hi, I’m @EsmeKnight
 - 👀 I’m interested in ...
 JavaScript + full stack web development
 - 🌱 I’m currently learning ...
-Java, C++
+LLMs, C++
 - 💞️ I’m looking to collaborate on ... anything you think you'd like me to lend a hand with
 - 📫 How to reach me ... esme.e.knight@gmail.com